Chat with us, powered by LiveChat

 View map

-We begin the day with a sightseeing tour of Montreal’s highlights; Mount Royal, lively Sainte-Catherine Street, Notre-Dame Basilica and authentically charming Old Montréal.
+We begin the day with a sightseeing tour of Montréal’s highlights; Mount Royal, lively Sainte-Catherine Street, Notre-Dame Basilica and authentically charming Old Montréal.
 This afternoon we depart for the Eastern Townships with a scenic stop on Québec’s wine route to enjoy a visit and tasting at a renowned winery.
-We continue on to our resort hotel nestled by a scenic lake.
+We continue on to our resort hotel with enchanting views of its private lake and Mount Orford.

-Our first visit is to Fitch Bay’s Bleu Lavender—pioneer of Québec’s lavender culture and one of the largest lavender farms in Canada.
-After a tasting of the lavender, we’ll continue on to visit the town of Stansted, home to some magnificent 19th-century buildings (and considered one of Québec’s most beautiful village).
-The town straddles what’s been called the friendliest border in the world including the famous Canusa Street, with the border actually running down the middle of the road!
-We will visit the Colby-Curtis Museum—a heritage house built in the 19th century.
-After today’s touring we will enjoy some free time in the charming town of Magog followed by a Gourmet cruise on Lake Memphremagog.
+Our first visit is to Stanstead, home to some magnificent historic buildings (and considered one of Québec’s most beautiful villages).
+The town straddles what’s been called the friendliest border in the world including the Canusa Street, with the border actually running down the middle of the road!
+We will visit the Colby-Curtis Museum, a heritage house built in the 19th century.
+After, we enjoy some free time in the charming town of Magog with its numerous shops, cafés and pleasant lakeside promenade.
+We end the day with the visit of Bleu Lavande (Blue Lavender), a pioneer of Québec’s lavender culture and one of the largest lavender farms in Canada.

 We depart for Québec’s capital, Québec City, for a 2-night stay.
 We’ll begin our stay with a guided tour of the city’s most famous sights including Place Royale, Little Champlain Quarter, the Plains of Abraham and the port where so many newcomers first set foot in this new land after their long crossing over the Atlantic.